Ruby’s inherited Hook: The Timing Problem and a TracePoint Solution in WiFi Wand

-When building Ruby frameworks or libraries that need to inspect subclasses, you’ll likely encounter the inherited hook.
+When building cross-platform Ruby libraries like WiFi Wand, you’ll likely encounter the inherited hook.
 This powerful callback allows parent classes to respond when they’re subclassed.
 However, there’s a subtle timing issue that can trip up even experienced Ruby developers: the inherited hook fires before the subclass is fully defined.

-Let’s say you’re building a framework where you want to automatically register all methods defined in subclasses.
+Let’s say you’re building WiFi Wand’s architecture where you want to automatically verify that OS-specific model classes implement all required underscore-prefixed methods.
 Your first instinct might be to use the inherited hook:

 class BaseModel